WU-Dingxiang/KaraCredit/README.md

-# An Online Shopping Web Application Demo for Java
+# KaraBay Online Shopping Website for Java
-This online shopping web application demo makes it easier to build a shopping website.
+The KaraBay online website makes it easier to enjoy your shopping time.